How to open a bank account in the Netherlands: the ultimate guide

 Ready to get banking in the Netherlands? 💶

-You’ve moved to the Netherlands (or maybe you will soon) and suddenly it hits you — do you need to open a Dutch bank account?
+You’ve moved to the Netherlands (or maybe you will soon), and it suddenly hits you — do you need to open a Dutch bank account?
 In most cases, the answer is yes!

 However, finding your way around the Dutch banking world can be confusing for internationals.